Insights

 - Centralized business logic

-- Reusability: Define once, use across all dashboards and reports
+- Reusability: Define once, reuse across dashboards and reports

 Learn more about semantic insights →